Jennifer Oh MSc, MBACP

 - Harrow College, Certificate in Counselling Concepts

-- Birkbeck, University of London, Certificate of Higher Education in Counselling Skills & Concepts
+- Birkbeck College, University of London, Certificate of Higher Education in Counselling Skills & Concepts

-- Birkbeck, University of London, MSc in Adult Psychodynamic Counselling & Psychotherapy
+- Birkbeck College, University of London, MSc in Adult Psychodynamic Counselling & Psychotherapy

 - Registered member with BACP

-Trained Mental Health First Aider (Dept of Health England)
+- Certified Mental Health First Aider (MHFA England)

-I maintain an ongoing role within a mental health charity setting.
-Building a knowledge base of relevant support services in the Harrow area.
+I maintain an ongoing role within a mental health charity.
+Building a knowledge base of relevant support services in the Harrow area and greater London.

-I have experience of counselling young people (13-25 years) at a council-funded agency.
-Experience working with short-term contracts (6-12 sessions) as well as open-ended work (1+ years).
+I have experience of counselling young people (13-25 years) within an agency setting funded by the local authority in Hillingdon borough.
+In this context, I have experience working with short-term contracts (6-12 sessions) as well as open-ended work (1+ years).

-I currently work within an NHS setting, in Wandsworth IAPT, offering up to 12 sessions of solution-focussed counselling.
+Additionally, I have worked within NHS Talking Therapies, Wandsworth borough, offering up to 12 sessions of solution-focussed counselling.

 Areas of counselling I deal with